Aider-AI/aider/docs/benchmarks.md

 You can use aider to ask GPT to add features, write tests or make other changes and improvements to your code.

-Having a reliable way for GPT to read/modify/write local source code files is a critical component of this functionality.
+Having a reliable way for GPT to edit local source code files is a critical component of this functionality.
 Making code editing more reliable often involves changing and experimenting with